 I didn’t discover how amazing babywearing was until I had Danny.
 With Maddi, I had one of those stupid crotch-dangler baby carriers, but I never really used it.
 It was painful and uncomfortable for me (and probably her too).
 Unfortunately, I didn’t discover good baby carriers until my second child.
 But once I did, I fell in love.

-When I had Danny, babywearing became a necessity.
+When I had Danny, babywearing became a necessity, just like the baby onesies, I would have at least 2 with me at all times.
 The first time I went to the grocery store, I didn’t anticipate the problem I would have.
 Maddi was too little to walk in the store, so she had to sit in the cart.
 If I had her sitting in the seat, then I had to either carry Danny (which made pushing the cart difficult) or put him in the basket part of the cart in his car seat (which left me little room for groceries).
 Just getting groceries turned into an extremely stressful ordeal for me.

 Unfortunately for me, I was pretty broke at the time.
 My husband and I were living in my soon-to-be-ex-step-dad’s house in his spare bedroom with our two-year-old and our newborn.
 It wasn’t the ideal situation and we were struggling.
 Finding a baby carrier wasn’t easy.
 My grandma helped me make a simple pouch sling, which worked for a while, but once he got heavier (which he did quickly) it was too uncomfortable for me and it was too much strain for me, especially considering the pain I have from my sacral deformation in my spine.